elastic/apm-pipeline-library/.github/actions/is-member-elastic-org/README.md

 ## About

-GitHub Action to check if someone is member of the GitHub organization.
+GitHub Action to check if someone is a member of the GitHub organization.

 * [Usage](#usage)
   * [Configuration](#configuration)